openfl/OpenFLDevelopersGuide/working-with-the-file-system/README.md

 The FileReference class offers two different approaches to loading, transferring, and saving data files.
 Since its introduction, the FileReference class has includedthe browse() method, the upload() method, and the download() method.
 Use the browse() method to let the user select a file.
 Use the upload() method to transfer the file data to a remote server.
 Use the download() method to retrieve that data from the server and save it in a local file.
 Starting with OpenFL 10 and Adobe AIR 1.5, the FileReference class includes the load() and save() methods.
 The load() and save() methods allow you to access and save local files directly as well.
 The use of those methods is similar to the equivalent-named methods in the URLLoader and Loader classes.

-**_Note:_ **_The File class, which extends the FileReference class, and the FileStream class provide additional functions for working with files and the local file system.
+**_Note:_** _The File class, which extends the FileReference class, and the FileStream class provide additional functions for working with files and the local file system.
 The File and FileStream classes are only supported in AIR and not in the OpenFL._

 **FileReference class**

 Each FileReference object represents a single data file on the local machine.
 The properties of the FileReference class contain information about the file’s size, type, name, filename extension, creator, creation date, and modification date.

-**_Note:_ **_The creator property is supported on Mac OS only.
+**_Note:_** _The creator property is supported on Mac OS only.
 All other platforms return null._

-**_Note:_ **_The extension property is only supported in Adobe AIR._
+**_Note:_** _The extension property is only supported in Adobe AIR._

 You can create an instance of the FileReference class one of two ways:

 • Use the new operator, as shown in the following code:

-import flash.net.FileReference;
+import openfl.net.FileReference;

 var fileRef:FileReference = new FileReference();